danielhatch7/startup/README.md

 I will utilize the following technologies.

 - **Authentication:** The You Choose app will require that the user log in with their username and password.
 This way they can access their own personal question bank.
-- **Database:** The questions users add to their question bank as well as the results from voting sessions will be stored in the database.
-Results will be deleted from the database after 24 hours.
+- **Database:** The user account data as well as the results for each session will be stored in the DB.
 - **WebSocket Data:** The websocket data that will be used in this app is the realtime votes each user is submitting.

 ## Rough Sketch